-For children with special health care needs University of Maryland Health Partners will:
+For children with special health care needs CareFirst BlueCross BlueShield Community Health Plan Maryland will:

 - Provide the full range of medical services for children, including services intended to improve or preserve the continuing health and quality of life, regardless of the ability of services to affect a permanent cure. - Provide case management services to children with special health care needs as appropriate.
 For complex cases involving multiple medical interventions, social services, or both, a multi-disciplinary team must be used to review and develop the plan of care for children with special health care needs. - Refer special needs children to specialists as needed.
 This includes specialty referrals for children who have been found to be functioning one third or more below chronological age in any developmental area as identified by the developmental screen required by the EPSDT periodicity schedule. - Allow children with special health care needs to access out-of-network specialty providers under certain circumstances.
-We log any complaints made to the State or to University of Maryland Health Partners about a child who is denied a service by us.
-We will inform the State about all denials of service to children.
-All denial letters sent to children or their representative will state that members can appeal by calling the State's HealthChoice Help Line at (800) 284-4510 - Work closely with the schools that provide education and family services programs to children with special needs.
+We log any complaints made to the State or to CareFirst BlueCross BlueShield Community Health Plan Maryland about a child who is denied a service by us.
+We will inform the State about all denials of service to

+- children.
+All denial letters sent to children or their representative will state that members can appeal by calling the State's HealthChoice Help Line at (800) 284-4510 - Work closely with the schools that provide education and family services programsto children with special needs.